Malabanan0529/LeaveSys/README.md

-# Online Employee Leave Management System (OELMS)
+# LeaveSys - Online Employee Leave Management System (OELMS)

-The **Online Employee Leave Management System (OELMS)** is a full-stack web application designed to streamline and handle employee time-off requests.
+**LeaveSys** a **Online Employee Leave Management System (OELMS)** is a full-stack web application designed to streamline and handle employee time-off requests.
 It is built using the **Fat-Free (F3) Framework** for efficient performance, utilizing a MySQL database and various supporting libraries.

 ---